Tuesday, August 21, 2018

 It’s been several years since Reid last released a solo album ( Brightest Path, in 2014).
 She has had in mind and been working on another solo album for some time.
 As much as she loves creating music with others, she wanted to focus on her own sound for a bit.
 “I had reached a stage where I could see myself only working on other people’s projects and never having enough time to so something of my own.
 So I’m taking the risk that I might have to say no to something exciting, and I’m investing in my own music.
 I wouldn’t want to regret not giving myself the chance to do that,” she said.

 For her listeners, and one would expect, for her own musical path, A Glint o’ Scottish Fiddle proves a worthwhile investment.
+Update: patsy has also co;;abrates with cellist Alice Allen on two Strathspey Queens albums.
+If ever you have the hcance to see the two of them play that music live, take it.

 The music Reid chose for this recording was in some ways a look back.
 It includes music she's known since childhood, and pieces she learned and played while attending Alasdair Fraser’s fiddle camps, winning the Glenfiddich Fiddle Championship, and studying for her university degrees.